Skip to content

 In most cases you have to register your utilities with external service providers because the utility costs are not included in the rent.
 In this chapter we give a brief overview of energy, water and telecommunication and television registration options.

-Registering Electricity and Gas
+Registering electricity and gas

 In many apartments in Vienna you will find gas heating and cooking appliances.